esciencecenter-digital-skills/2021-06-03-DCC-project-management/README.md

-# Project management
+# Organising your data and software with a reproducible project workflow

-## Spring Training Days day 2
+## DCC Spring Training Days - day 2

 In this Spring Training workshop, we will take you through the life cycle of a project, teaching good habits along the way, and using familiar tools as much as